rcc-uchicago/cgsl-archive/suggestions.md

 * use the [databrary planning guide](http://databrary.org/user-guide/contributing.html) as a starting point
 * focus on one initial collection to serve as a paradigm
 * define and document a data model for this target collection
-* define and document a data model for future collections
+* define and document a data model template for future collections
 * again, the [data model suggestions](http://databrary.org/user-guide/contributing/definitions.html) provided by databrary might be a good starting point